lowRISC/opentitan/hw/top_darjeeling/dv/README.md

-# OpenTitan Earl Grey Chip DV Document
+# OpenTitan Darjeeling Chip DV Document

 ## Goals
 * **DV**
-  * Verify `top_earlgrey` features by running dynamic simulations with a SV/UVM based testbench.
+  * Verify `top_darjeeling` features by running dynamic simulations with a SV/UVM based testbench.
   * Verify the integration of all pre-verified IPs instantiated in the chip.
   * Verify the integration and the internal design of non-pre-verified IPs instantiated in the chip.
   * Verify system level scenarios for correctness of our design assumptions and behavior.